Strella: Production

 The film was shot on location in Athens and Peloponnese.
-The role of Strella was performed by the amateur actress Mina Orfanou, who is a trans woman.
+The role of Strella was performed by the first-time actress Mina Orfanou, who is a trans woman.

 Awards

 The film was premiered in the 59th Berlin International Film Festival - Section Panorama - in February 2009 and has participated since in more than 20 international film festivals all over the world.
 It was one of the 48 films nominated for the European Film Awards in 2009.

 Strella won four awards of the eleven it was nominated for, including best actress and art direction, at the first Hellenic Film Academy awards ceremony in 2010.